stormpath/stormpath-documentation/source/reference.rst

   **Description**

   This resource is the Account Linking Policy associated with either an :ref:`Application <ref-application>` or :ref:`Organization <ref-organization>`.
-For more information about this resource and how its used, please see :ref:`account-linking`.
+For more information about this resource and how its used, please see :ref:`about-alp`.

   **accountLinkingPolicy URL**